bendavis78/gulp-polymer-build/README.md

 gulp-polymer-config-build
 =========================

-Use this gulp plugin to easily replace polymer-cli build command.
+Use this gulp plugin to easily extend the `polymer-cli build` command.
 This will still use your build configs from your polymer.json, so setup is quick and easy.

 The `createBuildStreams` function returns a javascript object for each build, with the key being the build name and the value a vinyl stream